mnsboev/Evidence-Examples/examples/codeql/README.md

 # CodeQL Security Analysis Evidence Example

-This example demonstrates how to automate CodeQL security analysis for Go and JavaScript code, and attach the scan results as signed evidence to the packages in JFrog Artifactory using GitHub Actions and JFrog CLI.
+This repository provides a working example of a GitHub Actions workflow that automates Static Application Security Testing (SAST) using GitHub CodeQL.
+It runs parallel jobs for different languages (Go and JavaScript), builds the respective packages, and attaches the CodeQL scan results as signed, verifiable evidence to each package in JFrog Artifactory.

+This workflow is a critical pattern for "shifting left," embedding security scanning directly into your CI pipeline and creating an immutable, auditable record of your code's security posture.

 ##  Overview
 The workflow performs CodeQL analysis on Go and JavaScript codebases, publishes the packages to Artifactory, and attaches the CodeQL analysis results as evidence.
 This enables traceability and security compliance in your CI/CD pipeline.